On a problem of A. Weil: Geodesic laminations

 Since $S$ is a complete hyperbolic surface, its universal cover is the unit disk $D$.
 Any $\lambda\in\Lambda(S)$ lifts to a lamination $\tilde\lambda$ on $D$, which is invariant under the action of the covering transformations.
 Every leaf of $\tilde\lambda$ is given by an unordered pair of points at the boundary of $D$, and therefore the space of geodesics is homeomorphic to the M\"obius band, $M$.

 Let $C(M)$ be the set of all closed subsets of $M$.
 The {\it Chabauty topology} \footnote{It is a tradition to reserve the term Chabauty topology for a topology on the set of all closed subgroups of a locally compact group.
-However, Canary, Epstein and Green \cite{CEG} differ from the convention but point out that on metrizable space this is nothing but the Haudorff topology.} on $C(M)$ is given by the Hausdorff distance $d(X,Y)\le\varepsilon$ iff $X\subseteq N_{\varepsilon}(Y)$ and $Y\subseteq N_{\varepsilon}(X)$, where $N_{\varepsilon}(X)$ ($N_{\varepsilon}(Y)$) is a $\varepsilon$-neighbourhood of the closed set $X\in C(M)$ ($Y\in C(M)$).
+However, Canary, Epstein and Green [Canary, Epstein \& Green 1987] \cite{CEG} differ from the convention but point out that on metrizable space this is nothing but the Hausdorff topology.} on $C(M)$ is given by the Hausdorff distance $d(X,Y)\le\varepsilon$ iff $X\subseteq N_{\varepsilon}(Y)$ and $Y\subseteq N_{\varepsilon}(X)$, where $N_{\varepsilon}(X)$ ($N_{\varepsilon}(Y)$) is a $\varepsilon$-neighbourhood of the closed set $X\in C(M)$ ($Y\in C(M)$).
 The function $d$ turns the set $\tilde\Lambda$ of the laminations in $D$ into a compact metrizable Hausdorff space.
 The Chabauty topology on $\Lambda(S)$ can be defined as a factor-topology of the topology on $\tilde\Lambda$ under the covering map.
 Everywhere in below, the standard topology on the set $\Lambda(S)$ will be the Chabauty topology.
-The following statement, mentioned in the introduction, will be critical. \begin{prp} The subspace $\Lambda^*(S)$ made of the singletons (i.e. the simple closed geodesicS) is dense in the $\Lambda(S)$. \end{prp} {\it Proof.} See \cite{CEG}, Lemma 4.2.15. $\square$
+The following statement, mentioned in the introduction, will be critical. \begin{prp} The subspace $\Lambda^*(S)$ made of the singletons (i.e. the simple closed geodesics in $S$) is dense in the space $\Lambda(S)$. \end{prp} {\it Proof.} See [Canary, Epstein \& Green 1987] \cite{CEG}, Lemma 4.2.15. $\square$